juanzenn/juanzenn/README.md

 I write about JavaScript topics and how you can become **a better developer**.

+## What do I hack? 💻
+I create frontend focus web applications using React (with Next.js) and Tailwind.
+I do some backend development, too, but most of the times I work with Headless CMS like Prismic and Backend as a Service like Supabse or Firebase.

 ## My life style ⛰️
 I love mountain biking, and the outdoors.
 I'm an active person and don't enjoy a lot of planning.
 I like to go by feeling, but also set up realistic goals in the short and mid term.